Anger – Bitterness – Forgiveness

 We need to accept, forgive and become reconciled with life, with our fellow humans and ourselves.

 We need to forgive, to leave, all the painful experiences that life has brought us.
 We don’t have to accept them as something positive, but we need to understand that they now are behind us.
 The only way in which the past can reach us, and affect us, is when we keep it alive in the mind.
 Wounds give scars but do not have to remain open.
-So do not dwell on your past, nor on what your actual situation will make of the future.
+So, do not dwell on your past, nor on what your actual situation will make of the future.
 You actually can’t know yet.
-Observe and experience what is happening just now, but do not blame the past or reach definite conclusions for the future.
-The importance you give to suffering in your past, or in your present situation, will determine your mental and physical reactions now and in the future!
+Observe and experience what is happening now, but do not blame the past or reach definite conclusions for the future.
+The importance you give to suffering in the past, or in your present situation, will determine your mental and physical reactions now and in the future.

 This is called atonement!